stringparser/evented-stack/README.md

 # que

-##   an Array styled queue for node and the browser
+ Array styled queue for node and the browser

 ### Why
   I wanted an array like queue with juicy behaviour.